Newsflash: you’re only half-human! Turns out your body has roughly the same amount of bacteria as human cells. So half of you is bacteria.

 Lightly Steamed Veggies

 Vegetables are a one-stop-shop prescription for just about any health condition, and a healthy gut is no exception.
-Jam-packed full of nutrients and vitamins, you can generally consider most vegetable to be “free foods” that you can eat with abandon.
+Jam-packed full of nutrients, fiber, and vitamins, you can generally consider most vegetables to be “free foods” that you can eat with abandon.

-However, if you already have an inflamed or compromised digestive system, please keep in mind that the rough fiber in raw vegetables can aggravate your situation.
+However, if you already have a compromised digestive system, please keep in mind that the rough fiber in raw vegetables can aggravate your situation.
 Doctors recommend lightly steaming your vegetables first, in order to soften the fibers.
-You just want to be careful not to overcook them — otherwise all those great vitamins and minerals will be gone too!
+You just want to be careful not to overcook them — otherwise, all those great vitamins and minerals will be gone too!

 Fermented Foods (non-dairy)